 The Dentist is a respected member of the community.
-Taking Dentist jobs means shaping the future of dental care.
-It doesn’t matter if you go part-time, or full-time, endodontist or dental associate, ultimately, through research and education, through your standing in the industry, any Dentist opportunity will be instrumental in transforming dentistry.
+Taking a Dentist job means shaping the future of dental care.
+It doesn’t matter if you go part-time, or full-time, endodontist or dental associate.
+Ultimately, through research and education, any Dentist opportunity will be instrumental in transforming dentistry through your standing in the industry.

-Your engagement influences dental school curriculum and your patient base.
-X-ray technologies and clinical techniques and your deployment of these impact the development of cutting-edge science.
+Your engagement influences the dental school curriculum and your patient base.
+X-ray technologies and clinical techniques impact the development of cutting-edge science.

 Choosing to join that profession is an admirable choice for anyone looking to shape the world.